Sparse Autoencoders are Topic Models

 \section{Introduction}

 Sparse autoencoders (SAEs) are an important tool for understanding embedding spaces, particularly the internal activations of foundation models \citep{bricken2023towards,kim2025interpreting}.
-However, practical, high-impact applications have remained limited, and SAEs have been criticized because of failures in model steering \citep{wu2025axbench,peng2025use} and for being inferior to linear probes \citep{smith2025negative}.
-This raises two important questions: (i) how should we understand SAEs, and (ii) how can we best use their strengths?
+However, practical, high-impact applications have remained limited, and SAEs have been criticized because of failures in steering \citep{wu2025axbench,peng2025use} and for being inferior to linear probes \citep{smith2025negative}.
+This raises important questions: (i) how should we understand SAEs, and (ii) how can we best use their strengths?

 In this paper, we argue that SAEs are naturally understood as topic models, i.e.\ models that represent each datapoint as a mixture of prominent themes found in the entire dataset.
-Concretely, we extend Latent Dirichlet Allocation (LDA) \citep{blei2003latent} to embedding spaces and derive the SAE objective as a MAP estimator under this model.
+Concretely, we propose a continuous topic model (CTM) inspired by Latent Dirichlet Allocation \citep[LDA]{blei2003latent} for embedding spaces and derive the SAE objective as a MAP estimator under this model.
 This implies that SAE features should be seen as thematic clusters whose activations combine to explain an embedding, rather than a monosemantic, steerable mechanism.
 Consequently, SAEs may indeed be less suited for mechanistic control at the level of single features.
 Instead, they work well for discovering and organizing unknown themes in data.
 We operationalize this view by constructing topic models directly from SAEs: we pretrain once to learn reusable topic atoms, interpret them as word distributions on downstream datasets, and merge them into any desired number of topics.
 We then evaluate the resulting models against strong baselines in both text and image settings.

 In this way, SAE topic models also enable large-scale thematic analysis of image datasets.
 Although such datasets are central to computer vision research and applications, their broader thematic content is underexplored.
 By representing images as mixtures of learned topic atoms, SAEs enable efficient inspection of recurring visual themes within and across datasets.
 This offers a new perspective on dataset differences and similarities.
 We apply our approach to four widely used image datasets and find systematic and interpretable contrasts in their thematic structure.